-At border biosecurity: The large number of YCA interceptions and incursions show that quarantine processes have major gaps for ants.
-The average of 8 interceptions a year (in the past 5 years) and average of 2 outbreaks detected a year (since 2001) are likely to represent only a proportion of YCAs arriving in Australia.
-The 2006 threat abatement plan notes that the 'system of detecting tramp ants at the border relies on external inspection of all cargo', which will 'detect a proportion of ant contamination, and relies on the presence of actively foraging ants on the container exterior'.35 With no dedicated surveillance programs for timber imports, there are likely to be several undetected incursions each year, and there would have been many incursions that failed to establish.

-Surveillance: Due to the eradication program for red imported fire ants and electric ants, we presume there is improved surveillance more generally for tramps ants, which would also improve the capacity to detect YCAs.
-The 2012 review of the tramp ant threat abatement plan noted there had been a 'modest improvement' in national surveillance for tramp ants, in part due to 'some specific surveillance close to ongoing active eradication programs'.36 The 2006 threat abatement plan for tramp ants noted that while state and territory governments had conducted surveillance for fire ants in high risk areas (eg. freight terminals and nurseries) there appeared to be 'no routine monitoring or surveillance' for tramp ants in other high-risk or high-value areas.37 We have been advised there has been no dedicated surveillance for YCAs, including in facilities that receive timber imports, which are high risk areas for YCAs.
+The large number of YCA interceptions and incursions demonstrate major gaps in quarantine processes.
+The 2006 threat abatement plan notes that the 'system of detecting tramp ants at the border relies on external inspection of all cargo', which will 'detect a proportion of ant contamination, and relies on the presence of actively foraging ants on the container exterior'.14 With a lack of dedicated surveillance programs for high risk pathways such as timber imports, there are likely to be several undetected incursions each year.
+Surveillance Due to the eradication program for red imported fire ants and electric ants, we presume there is improved surveillance more generally for tramps ants, which would also improve the capacity to detect YCAs.
+The 2012 review of the tramp ant threat abatement plan noted there had been a 'modest improvement' in national surveillance for tramp ants, in part due to 'some specific surveillance close to ongoing active eradication programs'.15 The 2006 threat abatement plan for tramp ants noted that while state and territory governments had conducted surveillance for fire ants in high risk areas (eq. freight terminals and nurseries) there appeared to be 'no routine monitoring or surveillance' for tramp ants in other highrisk or high-value areas.16 We have been advised there has been no dedicated surveillance for YCAs, including in facilities that receive timber imports, which are high risk areas for YCAs.
 We understand a substantial proportion of YCA colonies have been detected in the vicinity of such facilities, many (or most) detected due to reports from the public rather than from surveillance.
-The threat abatement plan notes that 'shortfalls in current surveillance mechanisms for tramp ants are illustrated by chance discoveries of incursions, such as by members of the public'.38 One impediment noted in the review of the tramp ant threat abatement plan is the low and declining diagnostic capacity in most state and territory governments for invasive ants (and other invaders), due to a lack of taxonomists.39 The diagnostic accuracy for ants - as revealed in the Pest and Disease Information System database (1986-2003) - is low, with only 25% of >6700 recorded ant interceptions recorded to species level.40 There is also no national body charged with responsibility for collecting and analysing surveillance data on tramp ants.
-The role of the national Tramp Ant Consultative Committee has been downgraded to providing advice on the two national eradication programs.
-There is no focus on preventing further incursions and 'There is no longer routine reporting of surveillance data^{',41}
+The threat abatement plan notes that 'shortfalls in current surveillance mechanisms for tramp ants are illustrated by chance discoveries of incursions, such as by members of the public'.17 One impediment noted in the review of the tramp ant threat abatement plan is the low and declining diagnostic capacity in most state and territory governments for invasive ants (and other invaders), due to a lack of taxonomists.18 The diagnostic accuracy for ants - as revealed in the Pest and Disease Information System database (1986-2003) - is low, with only